ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

-1 byte bitmap of which EKF2 instances run an independant EKF\-GSF yaw estimator to provide a backup yaw estimate that doesn\'t rely on magnetometer data\.
+A bitmask of which EKF2 instances run an independant EKF\-GSF yaw estimator to provide a backup yaw estimate that doesn\'t rely on magnetometer data\.
 This estimator uses IMU\, GPS and\, if available\, airspeed data\.
 EKF\-GSF yaw estimator data for the primary EKF2 instance will be logged as GSF0 and GSF1 messages\.
-Use of the yaw estimate generated by this algorithm is controlled by the EK2\_GSF\_USE\, EK2\_GSF\_DELAY and EK2\_GSF\_MAXCOUNT parameters\.
-To run the EKF\-GSF yaw estimator in ride\-along and logging only\, set EK2\_GSF\_USE to 0\.
+Use of the yaw estimate generated by this algorithm is controlled by the EK2\_GSF\_USE\_MASK and EK2\_GSF\_RST\_MAX parameters\.
+To run the EKF\-GSF yaw estimator in ride\-along and logging only\, set EK2\_GSF\_USE\_MASK to 0\.

 +---------------------+